WMA 2018 Attendee Guide

 Hotel Reservations & Saving Money

-There is a discounted hotel rate of $115 USD.
-The deadline for this rate is August 4, 2017.
+There is a discounted hotel rate of $164.
+The deadline for this rate is September 7, 2018.

 What to Bring/Wear

 Selecting conference attire can sometimes be a time-consuming process.
 WMA’s Annual Meetings are casual—fun is one of our Core Values after all.
 That said, it is important to make a good impression and business casual attire is recommended.
-The average high temperature in Edmonton in September is 61° F and the average low is 42° F .
+The average high temperature in Tacoma in October is 60° F and the average low is 44° F .
 We recommend dressing in layers.
 However, it is best to check the weather the week of the Annual Meeting for more specific information.